limodou/uliweb-doc/en/introduction.md

 * ORM

-    * Uliorm is the default ORM module but not configured by default.
-Developers are free to use any ORM module as preferred.
+    * Uliorm is based on SQLAlchemy package, so you can use Model layer and SQL expression layer both.
-    * Uliorm supports model creation and automatic database migiration(table creation and table structure modification).
+    * Uliorm integrates with alembic package, you can use it to migirate database automatically.

 * I18n